domptail/Tanzania-Water-Wells/README.md

 # Predicting the Operational Status of Water Wells in Tanzania
 Driven Data competition - Pump it Up: Data Mining the Water Table

-The datasets are hosted by DrivenData: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/
+The datasets are hosted by [DrivenData](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/)

 The data consist of information (40 features) on water wells in Tanzania.
 The goal is to predict whether a well is "functional", "functional but in need of repairs", or "non functional".